-The conventional, big 220V dryers that require a ton of space and ventilation that isn’t possible for everyone.
-Small apartments or studios, recreational vehicles, travel trailers, and any other small living space often doesn’t have room, or even the required connections, to hook up a full-size clothes dryer.
+The conventional, big 240V dryers require a dedicated large space and ventilation that isn’t possible for everyone.
+Small apartments, recreational vehicles, travel trailers, tiny homes, and any other small living space often don’t have room, or even the required connections, to hook up a full-size clothes dryer.

-Large families produce a ton of dirty laundry and maybe you need an extra dryer to supplement your full-size dryer, but don’t have the room to add another 220V dryer.
+Also, if you have a large family that produces a ton of dirty laundry these dryers can supplement your full-size dryer if you don’t have the room to add another 240V dryer.

 We’ve outlined some solutions below and you’ll find a link to our more in-depth guides and reviews on each category.

-Tumble dryers are the most familiar.
-They spin with a horizontal rotation, like a tire rolling down a hill or Ferris wheel, and the laundry falls as it slides off the ribs on the wall of the dryer drum.
+These are mini tumble clothes dryers.
+The laundry falls as it slides off the ribs on the wall of the dryer drum.
 The falling effect helps to “fluff” the laundry and flip it to make sure as much surface area of each article of clothing is exposed to the hot air inside the dryer.
+Tumble dryers are a complete dryer solution, unlike spin dryers below which don’t completely dry the clothes.

 - Ventless Dryers

-Spin dryers spin vertically, like a kitchen mixer, and the laundry is pushed against the wall of the dryer drum.
+Spin dryers rely on centrifugal force to push the laundry against the wall of the dryer drum to extract water.
 This is also how laundry washing machines extract water from laundry after the wash cycle is complete.
 This drying process does not remove 100% of the water, so you will need to hang laundry to complete the drying process.
 These dryers drastically reduce the time needed to hang dry laundry.

 - Spins fast and removes 80-90% of the water from laundry.